Solitaire: Types

 Most patience or solitaire games involve building sequences of cards in suit in order in a family running from ace to king.
 Normally the ace is the base card or foundation on which a two of the same suit is placed, followed by a three and so on.
 This is building and all such games are, technically, builders.
 However, in many, the cards must be assembled in reverse order on that part of the layout called the tableau.
 They can then be built in the right sequence on the foundations.
 This intermediate step of reverse building is called packing, and games using this technique are called "packers".
 Games that use neither technique are "non-builders".
 There are also special kinds of packer known as 'blockades', 'planners' and 'spiders'.

 These games may be classified by the degree to which the cards are revealed.
-In "open games", all the cards are visible throughout the game and the player has to use powers of analysis to solve the patience.
+In "open games", all the cards are visible throughout the game and the player has to use powers of analysis to solve the solitaire.
 In "closed" games, cards are drawn from a face-down stock and the player has to use judgement because the sequence of cards is unknown until they appear.
 In between is a hybrid group which David Parlett calls "half-open".